-For example,
+For example:

-1.Write a three-paragraph essay analyzing the strengths and weaknesses of a series you created.
-Include as many specific elements and principles of Art as possible.
+1. Write a three-paragraph essay analyzing the strengths and weaknesses of a series you created.

 2. A written self-evaluation of your "course work portfolio" submitted at final critique.
 This self-evaluation should include references to the Elements and Principles of Art.
+Things that you have learned during studio work time and critique should also be included.